 One existing way to match the structure and finished shape is to use bare reinforced concrete as walls.
 But it’s of questionable value when it comes to durability.
-Rain washes alkali away from wall surface and makes it extremely short-lived.
+Rain washes alkali away from the wall surface and makes it extremely short-lived.
 Shuttering of coated plywood board makes a smooth surface that looks great on the day of completion, however, weather-beaten, it will look sad and old within a few years.
-So I invented new construction system.
-Bare reinforced concrete wall with creasing (h=18mm) every 500 mm apart would keep alkali in and stain off.
-Larch plywood is used as mold instead of coated plywood in order to transfer wood grain to the surface of the wall to make it textured.
+So I invented a new construction system.
+A bare reinforced concrete wall with creasing (h=18 mm) every 500 mm apart would keep alkali in and stain off.
+Larch plywood is used as a mold instead of coated plywood in order to transfer wood grain to the surface of the wall to make it textured.
 That way, aged deterioration turns into something of aesthetic value, just like wrinkles of well-used jeans.

-The block of reinforced concrete thus made is placed on the site at an angle to separate exterior into two spaces: to the north, the “front garden” on the road, used as parking.
-To the south, the “private garden” surrounded by main building and neighboring houses where wind is gentle and sun shines warmly.
-The private garden offers privacy and security and makes it possible for the architecture to have large window that views sunny garden and “vault of heaven”.
-The architecture geometry is not conventional rectangular.
-Its unique shape brings about “darkness” to the corners everywhere, provides it with appearance of depth and liberates the air of the rooms.
+The block of reinforced concrete thus made is placed on the site at an angle to separate the exterior into two spaces: to the north, the “front garden” on the road, used as parking.
+To the south, the “private garden” surrounded by the main building and neighboring houses where the wind is gentle and the sun shines warmly.
+The private garden offers privacy and security and makes it possible for the architecture to have a large window that views a sunny garden and a “vault of heaven”.
+The architecture geometry is not a conventional rectangular.
+Its unique shape brings about “darkness” to the corners everywhere, provides it with the appearance of depth, and liberates the air of the rooms.

 Here, a modern architecture that lives in harmony with climate is born.

 May 22, 2012House of Vision | FORM / Kouichi Kimura Architects

 October 23, 2013House in Nipponbashi | WARO KISHI + K.ASSOCIATES/Architects